 Material in this category covers the science of sound and waves.
 How sound is created, how it travels and how it is received.
-In addition how materials react to different types of sounds is also important in this field.
+How materials react to different types of sounds is also important in this field.

 Animal Bioacousticians study how animals make, use and hear sounds.
 Animal bioacoustics also includes the use of sound to study and detect the presence of animals and their behavior, the sounds they make, the effects of man-made noise on animals, and the use of SONAR to monitor the presence of plankton and fish.

 This field includes Acoustical Oceanography, Animal Bioacoustics, Underwater Acoustics, and others.